-The conductive inks and pastes we manufacture for digital conductive printing applications are based on either silver or copper.
-Our Application and Research and Development ("R&D"), team's efforts are focused primarily on the following two goals:

-- Continuous improvement and optimization of our inks and pastes: - o Adapting the inks to the different available and emerging printing technologies in the market; - o Optimizing inks and pastes for new and emerging applications; and - o Reducing the sintering temperature, or the process that physically connects between the nano metal particles to produce a continuous conductive layer. - Process development (engineering): We offer our customers a solution approach, comprised of inks, pastes and process know-how.
-In this framework we are developing for our customers the printing process for their specific applications, including printing samples and prototypes.
+The conductive pastes and inks we manufacture for conductive printing applications are based on either silver or copper.
+Our research and development efforts are focused primarily on the continuous improvement and optimization of our pastes and inks, including adapting and optimizing the pastes and inks to the different available and emerging printing technologies and applications in the market.
+In addition, our efforts focus on reducing the sintering temperature, or the process that physically connects between the nano metal particles to produce a continuous conductive layer.

-We have and our wholly-owned subsidiaries have received grants from the Government of Israel through the IIA for the financing of a portion of our research and development expenditures pursuant to the Innovation Law.
-As of December 31, 2022, we and our wholly-owned subsidiaries had received funding from the IIA in the aggregate amount of approximately \$3.7 million.
-As of December 31, 2022, we and our wholly-owned subsidiaries had paid royalties to the IIA in the aggregate amount of approximately \$1.1 million and had an obligation to the IIA with respect to such funding (including interest) in the amount of approximately \$3.2 million (approximately \$2.0 million out of such amount are contingent liabilities and therefore, not recorded in our liabilities).
+We and our wholly-owned subsidiaries have received grants from the Government of Israel through the IIA for the financing of a portion of our research and development expenditures pursuant to the Innovation Law.
+As of December 31, 2023, we and our wholly-owned subsidiaries had received funding from the IIA in the aggregate amount of approximately \$3.6 million.
+As of December 31, 2023, we and our wholly-owned subsidiaries had paid royalties to the IIA in the aggregate amount of approximately \$1.1 million and had an obligation to the IIA with respect to such funding (including interest) in the amount of approximately \$3.2 million (approximately \$2.0 million out of such amount are contingent liabilities and therefore, not recorded in our liabilities).
 We may apply for additional IIA grants in the future; however, there is no assurance that such applications will be approved in the amount requested or at all.
-We have also received a grant from the Ministry for one of our research and development programs.
-As of December 31, 2022, we had received funding from the Ministry in the aggregate amount of approximately NIS 585,119 (\$168,574, based on the NIS/US\$ exchange rate published by the Bank of Israel on December 31, 2013, of \$1.00 = NIS 3.471).
-As of December 31, 2022, we had a contingent obligation to the Ministry with respect to such funding (including interest), following the payment of royalties up to that date, in the amount of NIS 576,773 (approximately \$163,903).
-See "Item 3 D -Risk Factors - Risks Related to Our Operations in Israel - The Israeli government grants we have received for research and development expenditures restrict our ability to manufacture products and transfer technologies outside of Israel and require us to satisfy specified conditions.
-If we fail to satisfy these conditions, we may be required to refund grants previously received together with interest and penalties."
+We have also received a grant from the MoE for one of our research and development programs.
+As of December 31, 2023, we had received funding from the MoE in the aggregate amount of approximately \$168,574, based on the exchange rate of \$1.00 = NIS 3.471 in effect as of December 31, 2013).
+As of December 31, 2023, we had a contingent obligation to the MoE with respect to such funding (including interest), following the payment of royalties up to that date, in the amount of NIS 554,289 (approximately \$152,823).
+See "Item 3 D. Key Information - Risk Factors - Risks Related to Our Operations in Israel - The Israeli government grants we have received for research and development expenditures restrict our ability to manufacture products and transfer technologies outside of Israel and require us to satisfy specified conditions.
+If we fail to satisfy these conditions, we may be required to refund grants previously received to gether with interest and penalties."